JarrodRizor/Zelda-2.5d-Tech-Demo/README.md

 This is a simple Tech Demo of the first dungeon in the Legend of Zelda.
 I wanted to try and re-create as much as I could using ImpactJS TwoPointFive Plugin.
-The game is available to play on itch.io.
+The game is available to play on [itch.io](https://jarrodrizor.itch.io/zelda-tech-demo).

+## Movement
+AWSD to move left, up, down and right.
+Mouse to look left and right.

 ## Installation
 Either clone repository or download zip from GitHub.
 The ImpactJS Engine is open source.
 [ImpactJS](https://github.com/phoboslab/Impact)
 [TwoPointfive](https://github.com/phoboslab/TwoPointFive)